slauren1207/slauren1207/README.md

 - **Fields of Interest:** Visual Art & Digital Illustration :art:, 2D & 3D Animation :tv:, Music :notes:, Game Creation :video_game:, Storytelling Director :open_book:

-- **Love For Diversity:** I have lived in 5 countries in total: South Korea, New Zealand, USA, Kenya, and Uganda :world_map:.
+- **Love For Diversity:** I have lived in 5 countries in total (South Korea, New Zealand, USA, Kenya, and Uganda) :world_map:.
 Due to spending more than 3/4 of my life outside of Korea, I am now fluent in both Korean and English.
 Also, due to constantly moving abroad, I have gained the ability to adapt very swiftly to different situations and to respect the diverse cultures/opinions that may exist in all team settings.

 <hr>